-PRODUCT ACTIVE INGREDIENT TYPE STRENGTH RECOMMENDED DOSAGE NOTES Vagifem® Estradiol hemihydrate.
+Product Active ingredient Туре Strength Recommende d dosage Notes Vagifem® Estradiol hemihydrate.
 Vaginal tablet.
 10mcg 1 vaginal tablet daily for 2 weeks then 1 tablet twice a week.
 Some women may need more frequent dosage; there is data to show that 50mcg/week does not need progestogenic opposition.
 No data exists above this dose.
 Single-use applicator.
 Vagirux® Estradiol hemihydrate.
 Vaginal tablet.
 10mcg 1 vaginal tablet daily for 2 weeks then 1 tablet twice a week.
-Equivalent to Vagifem® other than the fact that the applicator can be reused.
 Intrarosa® Prasterone Pessary 6.5mg One daily NICE5 - consider if vaginal oestrogen or non-hormonal moisturisers or lubricants have been ineffective or not tolerated.
 Not first-line.
 DHEA, converted by the vaginal epithelium first to testosterone and then potentially to oestrogen.
 Senshio® Ospemifene Oral tablet 60mg One daily NICE5 - not first line.
 Consider if the use of locally applied treatments is impractical, for example because of disability.
 Selective estrogen receptor modulator (SERM) which acts as an oestrogen agonist in the vaginal mucosa, but as an antagonist in breast and endometrial tissue.
 It can be considered in women with a history of breast or endometrial cancer, as long as they have completed their treatment - there is no data for women with current breast cancer.
 There is limited data regarding long term use for GSM.